-This document explains the formatting and submission requirements that Westminster expects all students to follow in their theses, dissertations, or projects only.
+This document explains the formatting and submission requirements that Westminster expects all students to follow in their theses, dissertations, or projects.
+(These guidelines do not apply to class papers.)
 Make sure you refer to it often during your writing and submission process.
 For guidelines on formatting course papers, please see the CTW’s Citation and Formatting Guide.

 Please note that for each degree program the thesis should conform to the following length limitations.